jneto04/ner-pt/README.md

                Sandra Collonini and
                Renata Vieira},
-  title     = {Assessing the Impact of Contextual Embeddings for Portuguese Named Entity Recognition}, booktitle = {8th Brazilian Conference on Intelligent Systems, {BRACIS}, Bahia, Brazil, October 15-18}, pages     = {437--442}, year      = {2019}
+  title     = {Assessing the Impact of Contextual Embeddings for Portuguese Named Entity Recognition}, booktitle = {Proceedings of the 8th Brazilian Conference on Intelligent Systems}, pages     = {437--442}, year      = {2019}
 }